kajananchinniah/Pokemon-Kanto-Starter-Image-Classifier/README.md

 # Pokemon-Kanto-Starter-Image-Classifier

 Image classifier implemented using PyTorch.
+The classifier guesses if the image is one of the four starters from the Kanto games.

 Originally I had wanted to classifiy all 151 Pokemon, but it was out of my scope (computation power wise + time).
 ~90% accuracy was achieved on my validation set.